 Restrictive Covenants, Settlement Agreements & Injunctions

-Restrictive covenants, injunctions and settlement agreements are explained in this article.
-Restrictive covenants are a common feature in contracts of employment and to a lesser extent consultancy contracts.
+Restrictive covenants are a common feature in contracts of employment, settlement agreements, and to a lesser extent consultancy contracts.
 They operate to restrict you from doing certain things after the termination of your employment.
 They may also be referred to as non-compete, non-solicitation, non-poaching and confidentiality agreements or clauses.

 Restrictive covenants often feature in settlement agreements, whereby your employer will ask you to reaffirm the restrictions which already apply to you (or they may even try to insert new ones at this late stage in the employment relationship).
 Restrictive covenants tend to relate to ‘poaching’ and prevent you from taking the following with you when you leave: